First, install the WaveFile gem.

 Notice that we gave the

 Format as well.
-This determines which format samples will be written as.
-Notice that the sample format (
+This determines the format that will be used when writing the samples to the file.
+Notice that the

 Buffer we created – the gem will handle the necessary translation behind the scenes.

-All of the code to write the samples is done inside a block.
+All of the samples are written inside a block.
 When the block exits the file will automatically be closed.
-(If you want more manually control over when the file is closed you can do that as well by not passing a block and manually calling
+(You can have more manual control over when the file is closed by not passing a block, calling

 Here’s the full program so far: